drone-runners/drone-runner-digitalocean/content/configuration/overview.md

 {{< highlight text "linenos=table" >}}
 ---
-kind: pipline
+kind: pipeline
 type: digitalocean
 {{< / highlight >}}

-The steps section defines a series of shell commands.
+The `steps` section defines a series of shell commands.
 These commands are executed on the remote digital ocean droplet.
 If any command returns a non-zero exit code, the pipeline fails and exits.

 {{< highlight text "linenos=table,linenostart=9" >}}
 steps: